robin-raymond/zax.io/basics.md

                     // wide string character (minimum 32 bits) small : Small       // Small is a signed value of the smallest cpu type
                     // (minimum 8 bits)
-short : Short       // Short is a signed value of the smaller cpu type
+short : Short       // Short is a signed value of a smaller cpu type
                     // (minimum 16 bits)
 integer : Integer   // Integer is a signed value of the fastest cpu type
                     // (minimum 16 bits, 32/64 is typical)